EndBug/game-tracker/docs/r6/rainbow.md

 # Rainbow Six Siege
-!> ⚠️ This module is temporarily disabled because of the issue with the UBI API, look [here](/r6/hold) for more info.

 The Rainbow Six Siege commands let you look up players from every platform and get their stats.

 ## Format guide